Associate in Arts Pathway College Transfer

 Partnership: College of The Albemarle (COA) has articulation agreements with certain universities for students transferring into specific programs of study.
 Students can complete the first two years of that specific baccalaureate degree at COA.
 Check with advisors for more information.

-The general education requirement includes study in courses selected from the Universal General Education Transfer Component (UGETC) component of the CAA.
-(All Universal General Education Transfer Component courses in which the student earns a grade of “C” or better will transfer for equivalency credit up to the distribution limits detailed in the CAA.)
+General Education (32 – 33 SHC): The general education requirement includes study in courses selected from the Universal General Education Transfer Component (UGETC) of the Comprehensive Articulation Agreement (All UGETC courses in which the student earns a grade of “C” or better will transfer for equivalency credit up to the distribution limits detailed in the CAA).

 |ACA 122||College Transfer Success||n/a||n/a||n/a||1|

 |ENG 112||Writing/Research in the Disciplines||n/a||n/a||ENG 111||3|